Cdddo/ARQR/README.md

 # ARQR
-Stores QR files for Pats project
+Stores model and QR files for Pats project